Coping With Epilepsy Neurofeedback Practitioner Directory

 Big Pharma learned how to manipulate people into requesting their new more expensive drugs from their doctors.
 As does certain medical implants companies.
 It sells their product.

 This is why there are hugh lawsuits against several companies, they promote off-label use KNOWING the drug may not even work on a particular disorder.
 Vioxx is a classic example.
-The original company sold out to Phyzier (simple partial?) but before they did, their reps promoted that drug to be the end-all cure-all.
+The original company sold out to Phyzier (sp?) but before they did, their reps promoted that drug to be the end-all cure-all.
 Phyzier paid the fines, but they reaped more profit then the punishment before the drug was pulled off the market.
 They still made a killing.
 But the cost was with lives.

 There is nothing wrong with making $$$ but where is the line drawn?
 How far is too far?
 There is blood on the hands of big pharma/medical device companies hands.
 They reap the big bucks and we still suffer, sometimes even more than before.